acheronfail/sublime-da-cs/pkgctrl/README.md

 Its aim is to provide a first-class syntax highlighting with colors you love.

-> I'm not author of all those carefully selected colors.
-Share your love with original authors: support, star, like or just thank them!

 > **Note**:
+>    - I'm not author of all those carefully selected colors.
 >    - Only background, foreground, comment and six base colors are used.
 >    - Syntax highlighting differs from original ones.

+Share your ❤ with original authors: support or just thank them!